 We take your privacy and the privacy of your customers/clients very seriously.

 All the information required to bill you is handled by 3Scale and BrainTree, and their terms and conditions apply as well.

-We keep copies of bills and invoices for our own financial records, but we do not store them anywhere on our web server/s.
+We keep copies of bills and invoices for our own financial records.
 The API web servers are secured and do not contain account information.
 3Scale and BrainTree are responsible for managing your accounts, billing and financial details.

 Please be aware that when your systems send API requests to the various User Agent Parsing end points, our systems will record these user agents and may make them available both on our User Agent Listing and in our downloadable user agent database.